 Located on the Azuero peninsula on Panama’s Pacific coast, Pedasí is a place for ocean lovers.
 Most days, there are few if any people on the sands, so you have great stretches to yourself.
 It feels private and exclusive…and yet costs here are low compared to similar destinations in the U.S.

 And it’s not just the low costs and great beaches that are attracting expats to this often over-looked part of Panama.
 The weather is also a big draw.
 Most days of the year are sunny.
 Average daytime temperatures are around 88 F, but evenings and mornings can be 10 to 15 degrees cooler, thanks to the ocean breezes.

-Click here to return to Home Page for International Living’s Annual Great-Value Communities Directory, or click on the Next button below to explore more regions…
+Click here to return to Home Page for The World’s Best Towns and Cities For Retirement, or click on the Previous or Next buttons below to explore more regions…